Grid4-Communications/netsapiens-loadgenerator/METRICS-IMPROVEMENTS.md

 statsFileCache = Map {
   '/path/to/file.csv' => {
     mtime: 1763596803575,      // Last modification timestamp
-    size: 1234567,              // Current file size in bytes
+    size: 1234567               // Current file size in bytes (used to detect growth) }
-    lastParsedSize: 1234567     // Byte position we last parsed up to }
 }
 ```